What Is Dapp Analytics and Why Does It Matter in Web3?

 5 Steps to Simplify Dapp Analytics

-1. Use a Web3 Data Platform
+1. Choose a Web3 Data Platform to Get Started

-2. Leverage Web3 Data APIs
+2. Leverage Web3 APIs to Improve Data Coverage and Quality

 Web3 APIs from providers such as Alchemy and QuickNode empower Web3 builders to query blockchain data easily.
 These APIs simplify the process of pulling complex datasets and integrating them into your analysis workflows, saving you time and resources.

-4. Define your Key Metrics
+4. Define Key Metrics

 Not all data is created equal.
 Identify and prioritize key performance indicators (KPIs) that align with your product goals.
 For example, for user growth, focus on daily active users (DAU) and retention rates.
 For financial health, track TVL and revenue.